 Bachelor's Degree in Computer Information Systems

-CIS programs typically last four years and can be found within business-focused or traditional computer science program areas.
-A CIS degree program can also be found as a concentration of a Bachelor of Science in Business Administration program.
-To apply for admission, students typically need a high school diploma or GED.
+CIS programs typically can be found within business-focused or traditional computer science program areas.
+For example, it may be offered as a concentration of a Bachelor of Science in Business Administration.
+The degree focuses on programming, network management and network security systems.

-A bachelor's degree program in computer information systems combines technical courses in computer science with business classes that discuss how to integrate information resources across different organizations.
-Business elements in areas like finance, economics, operations and marketing are also examined in order to learn about designing and deploying appropriate systems to improve upon a business' overall operational efficiencies.
-Other common course topics include:
+These programs combine technical courses in computer science with business classes that discuss how to integrate information resources across different organizations.
+Business elements in areas like finance, economics, operations and marketing are also examined in order to learn about designing and deploying appropriate systems to improve upon a business' overall operational efficiency.
+Common course topics include:

 - Systems analysis and development

 - Network architecture, administration and security

 - Business operations

 Given the rapid speed of technological advancements and increasing number of strategic operational challenges within multi-national businesses, career opportunities in CIS are numerous and far reaching.
 Entry-level jobs cover a wide range of areas within the field, including:

 - Network administrator